vrajroham/laravel-bitpay/README.md

 // True if the webhook has been resent for the current invoice status, false otherwise.
 $webhookResent = LaravelBitpay::requestInvoiceWebhook('invoiceId_sGsdVsgheF');
 ```

+### Refunds

+Refund requests are full or partial refunds associated to an invoice.
+Fully paid invoices can be refunded via the
+merchant's authorization to issue a refund, while underpaid and overpaid invoices are automatically executed by BitPay
+to issue the underpayment or overpayment amount to the customer.

 #### Refund an invoice